Mercedes-Benz SL-Class (R230): 2008 facelift

-The facelifted SL model was revealed in the Geneva Motor Show in March 2008.
+The facelifted SL model was revealed at the Geneva Motor Show in March 2008.
 The SL received a new, more aggressive front end reflecting Mercedes's new design philosophy, with a pair of long powerdomes on the bonnet and a single-bar grille replacing the old three-bar effort.
 Improvements have been made also on the engines.
 The 3.5 L V6 is uprated to 311 PS at 6500 rpm.
 Compared to the previous 3.5-litre engine, the output has been boosted by 16 percent.
 Torque has also been improved adding 10 Nm to the previous 350 Nm making it 360 Nm.
 This engine now can rev up to a max of 7200 rpm for a period as the oil temperature and other engine parameters permit, a higher compression ratio, a new intake manifold and featuring extensive modifications to and lightening of the valve train.
 In this case, however, the extra power does not come at the expense of fuel economy: with a consumption figure of 9.9 litres per 100 kilometres, the new SL 350 undercuts the previous model developing 200 kW by 0.4 litres per 100 kilometres.
 Mercedes-Benz is extending the SL-Class line-up by introducing an attractive entry-level model in the shape of the SL 280 developing 170 kW.
 The six cylinder powerplant delivers its peak torque of 300 Nm from 2500 rpm and accelerates the roadster from 0 to 100 km/h in 7.8 seconds, whilst fuel consumption (NEDC) is just 9.4 L/100 km.
 It features the AIRSCARF heating system used in the SLK.